-- To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2021, together with the Reports of the Board of Directors and Auditors thereon. - To appoint M/s Satish & Ravi Associates, Chartered Accountants as the Statutory Auditors of the Company to hold office from the conclusion of this Annual General Meeting until the conclusion of the next Annual General Meeting and to fix their remuneration. - "RESOLVED THAT pursuant to the provisions of Section 139 and other applicable provisions, if any of the Companies Act, 2013 read with relevant rules made there under from time to time, the members of the Company be and is hereby accorded to appoint M/s Satish & Ravi Associates, Chartered Accountants, as the Statutory Auditors of the company to hold the office from the conclusion of this Annual General Meeting until the conclusion of the 18th Annual General Meeting at a remuneration to be fixed by the Board of Directors in consultation with the Auditors". - 3.
-To appoint a Director in place of Mr. Sathyamurthy.
-A (07425034), Director, who retires by rotation and being eligible offers himself for re-appointment.
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2022, together with the Reports of the Board of Directors and Auditors thereon. - 2.
+To appoint M/s Satish & Ravi Associates, Chartered Accountants (ICAI Firm Registration number: 07214S) as the Statutory Auditors of the Company to hold office from the conclusion of this Annual General Meeting until the conclusion of the next Annual General Meeting and to fix their remuneration. - "RESOLVED THAT pursuant to the provisions of Section 139 and other applicable provisions, if any of the Companies Act, 2013 read with relevant rules made there under from time to time, the members of the Company be and is hereby accorded to appoint M/s Satish & Ravi Associates, Chartered Accountants, as the Statutory Auditors of the company to hold the office from the conclusion of this Annual General Meeting until the conclusion of the 19th Annual General Meeting at a remuneration to be fixed by the Board of Directors in consultation with the Auditors". - 3.
+To appoint a Director in place of Mr. Prabhat Kumar Singh (08275987), Director, who retires by rotation and being eligible offers himself for re-appointment.

-For and on behalf of the Board of Directors
+For and on behalf of the Board of Directors of